scverse/governance/in_progress/mission-statement.md

 * participation in development through issues and pull requests,
 * community forums, such as our Discourse and Twitter account,
 * workshops at which we teach analysis workflows based on the `scverse` ecosystem, and
-* hackathons, to lower the bar for code-contributions.
+* hackathons, to focus and engage the developer community.

 ## Developer engagement